BERKSHIRE ROAD – Oxfordshire

 The existing design of the bungalow involved a loft conversion with a roof pitch so steep it greatly restricted the usable space in every bedroom.

-Our proposed concept achieves a striking, contemporary appearance to the home through the use of zinc roofing and contrasting white rendered walls.
-The approach to the remodelled house would include a welcoming glazed entrance and large aspect front window, allowing generous light into this modern home.
+Our proposed concept achieves a striking, contemporary appearance to the home through zinc roofing and contrasting white rendered walls.
+The approach to the remodelled house would include a welcoming glazed entrance and large aspect front window.
+By doing so, this would allow generous amounts of light into the modern home.

 Internally, the new layout includes a spacious entrance hall, a snug area for the family and a large open plan kitchen, dining and living space, overlooking the large rear garden.
 A feature panorama window in the kitchen area and large glazed sliding doors to the living space will allow even more natural light inside and give a feeling of space and openness to the heart of the home.